truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 4. Click **Save** and restart the SSH service.

-Now you must verify the user configuration options allow SSH access.
+Now you must verify the user configuration options to allow SSH access.

 If you want to SSH into the system as the root: